 Darwin is bombed by the Japanese.
 In Arnhem Land, Aboriginal people make up a special reconnaissance unit in defence of Australia.
 Northern Territory Aboriginal missions are evacuated.
 Many Aboriginal people evacuated after the bombing are transferred to ‘control camps’ in Victoria, South Australia or New South Wales and some never return.
 Restrictions are placed on Aboriginal movement, especially of women.

 19-year old Len Waters becomes the first Aboriginal military pilot to be accepted into the Royal Australian Air Force (RAAF) .
 He is also the only Aboriginal fighter pilot to serve during World War II.
 Len left the air force in 1946 and died in 1993 aged 69.
 Streets in ACT and Sydney have been named after him.Len Waters Street in Ngunnawal, Australia Capital Territory.

-The United Church in North Australia set up an Aboriginal mission on Elcho Island, Northern Territory.
+The Methodist Church in North Australia sets up an Aboriginal mission on Elcho Island, Northern Territory.

 A further amendment to the Aboriginal protection legislation in NSW gives two Aboriginal people - one ‘full-blood’ and one ‘half-caste’ - representation on the Aboriginal Welfare Board.
 Walter Page and William Ferguson, both Aboriginal Progressive Association members, take up the positions.

 An Exemption Certificate is introduced, exempting certain Aboriginal people from restrictive legislation and entitling them to vote, drink alcohol and move freely but prohibiting them from consorting with others who are not exempt.